Thinking about thinking:

 Making Thinking Visible This is an excellent resource from the Project Zero research project out of the Harvard Graduate School of Education.
 It introduces “thinking routines”, or routines and activities that are designed to make abstract thinking processes visible to students, teachers, and other stakeholders.
 These routines can be integrated into any subject area.
 It is also worth noting that the word “routine” is key; like any other routine, they take regular practice for students to master.

 Creating Cultures of Thinking This book by Ron Ritchhart questions the ultimate purpose of schools and education and proposes that they should first and foremost be set up to teach students how to think deeply.
 To this end, the rest of the book is filled with strategies to promote a culture of thinking school-wide and gives ample resources and activities for engaging in deep thinking in the classroom.

-The Art of Tinkering Written by our friends at the Tinkering Studio at the Exploratorium, The Art of Tinkering combines showcases of the wonderfully inspiring work of artists and tinkerers working with a variety of materials and relatively simple and inexpensive projects to explore similar ideas and projects.
+The Art of Tinkering Written by our friends at the Tinkering Studio at the Exploratorium, The Art of Tinkering showcases the wonderfully inspiring work of artists and tinkerers working with a variety of materials.
+It also discusses relatively simple and inexpensive projects to explore similar ideas and projects.

 Sew Electric A book full of project ideas for creating soft circuits — that is, sewn circuits using conductive thread and simple LEDs and coin-cell batteries.
 Soft circuits are incredibly fun on their own and are also a great way to lure more crafty types into exploring electronics and circuitry.

 Make Space Setting up a maker space can be one of the most challenging aspects of bringing making into a school or other educational setting.
-Make Space, published by Stanford’s d.school, has lots of ideas and resources worth considering whether you are setting up a brand new space, repurposing an existing one, or trying to think outside of the box in terms of what a making space and program can look like.
+Make Space, published by Stanford’s d.school, has numerous ideas and resources worth considering, whether you are setting up a brand new space, repurposing an existing one, or trying to think outside of the box in terms of what a making space and program can look like.

 Other sites’ reading lists: